Bestowinc/protect-lite/README.md

 ### Tomito

 The Tomito demo website was created for partners to see how Protect Lite works.
-A playground to see how the Bestow application can be embedded with a dummy parent site.
+A playground to show how the Bestow application can be embedded into a dummy parent site.

-It utilizes javascript libraries (See [Libraries](#libraries)) to show easy configuration.
+It utilizes javascript libraries (See [Libraries](#libraries)) to show easy integration.

 The demo site is built with [Parcel](https://parceljs.org/).